bearcove/svag/README.md

 ## Roadmap

-- [ ] More optimization passes (match svgo's output sizes)
+- [ ] More optimization passes (close the gap with svgo's compression)
-- [ ] SVGO-compatible plugin system
-- [ ] Streaming support for large files

 ## Inspired by